 - sustainably sourcing to the highest standards from our network of suppliers

 - driving change through the continuous improvement of our policies with suppliers

 - playing a leading role in the transformation of agricultural sectors relevant to our business

 - communicating to consumers about sustainable sourcing through our brands

-The Unilever Sustainable Agriculture Code (SAC) (PDF 7.88MB) Opens in new window and the Unilever Regenerative Agriculture Principles (RAPs) provide the basis for our sustainable sourcing programme.
+The Unilever Sustainable Agriculture Code (SAC) (PDF 7.88MB) (Opens in new window) and the Unilever Regenerative Agriculture Principles (RAPs) (PDF 8.34MB) (Opens in new window) provide the basis for our sustainable sourcing programme.

 The SAC is a collection of best practice principles for farming that hundreds of thousands of farmers have used since 2010 to make their operations more sustainable.
 But despite years of implementation, the SAC has not been enough for us to solve all the sustainability challenges in our agricultural supply chain – from decline in soil health to biodiversity loss.
 We recognised a need to go further.

-This is why in 2021 we introduced the Unilever Regenerative Agriculture Principles, which provide guidance on how to nourish the soil, capture carbon and restore and regenerate the land.
+This is why in April 2021 we introduced the Unilever Regenerative Agriculture Principles (RAPS) (PDF 8.34MB) (Opens in new window), which provide guidance on how to nourish the soil, capture carbon and restore and regenerate the land.
 We aim for these to inspire our business, divisions, brands, our suppliers and peers – and form the basis for regenerative programmes for ingredients in our supply chain.

 Our Responsible Sourcing Policy

 Following our Procurement Framework (PDF 49KB) (Opens in new window), every material we purchase is covered by our Responsible Sourcing Policy (PDF 8.25MB) (Opens in new window) which applies to all suppliers.